devradar/devradar/setup.md

 ## Local backend

 In local file mode authentication features are not supported.
-The default `src/config.js` file allows public viewing of all techradar features, therefore no changes are necessary when using the local backend.
+The default `src/config.js` file allows public viewing of all devradar features, therefore no changes are necessary when using the local backend.

 ### Build application locally